Local-Policy-Analysis/govukshiny/readme.md

 The main difference here is that rather than using Shiny's `fluidPage` function to make the page, we use the `htmlTemplate` function to define a custom html page using the [GovUK page template](https://design-system.service.gov.uk/styles/page-template/), which is then populated with R Shiny objects.

+It's not the easiest read, but it might be worth looking through the Shiny documentation for [templates](https://shiny.posit.co/r/articles/build/templates/)

 ---

 # Tabs